bow/crimson/README.rst

     $ pip install crimson

-It is tested on Python 2.7, Python 3.3, and Python 3.4, Python 3.5, Python 3.6, Python 3.7, and against the following bioinformatics tools:
+It is tested on Python 2.7, and Python 3.4, Python 3.5, Python 3.6, Python 3.7, and against the following bioinformatics tools:

 * FastQC (version 0.10.1)